 This is a starter kit, you can then grab additional track pieces and cars to expand as you.
 There is a Fast and the Furious set available as well.

-Check out the Anki Overdrive starter kit for $121 on Amazon today.
+Check out the Anki Overdrive starter kit for $129 on Amazon today.
+(Company closing May, 2019.)

 UBTech has a few robots to their name, most are educational or very functional, but none as cool as the Star Wars Stormtrooper robot.
 We can’t wait to see this thing in action, walking the halls looking for intruders, accepting voice commands and more.